The Contribution of Physical Activity to Social Connectivity and Wellbeing in Older Adults Living with Dementia

 How are we going to work?

-We will ask leaders from DFCs across England to complete an online survey.
-The survey will consider the opportunities and challenges of physical activity provision for people with dementia.
+We asked leaders from DFCs across England to complete an online survey.
+The survey considered the opportunities and challenges of physical activity provision for people living with dementia.

-We will use three DFCs for our case studies, focussing on ones in Stevenage, Sheffield and Watford.
-These have been chosen because they each have different experiences of promoting physical activity.
+We worked with three DFCs for our case studies.
+These have been chosen because they each have different experiences of promoting physical activity and varying DFC development.

-We will engage with focus groups and conduct individual interviews to gain insights into the running of physical activity programmes in DFCs.
-This research will involve key staff.
-We will interview people living with dementia and their family supporters or carers to gain an understanding of their experience of participating in physical activities.
+We ran focus groups and conducted individual interviews to gain insights into the running of physical activity programmes in the DFCs.
+The research involved key staff involved in the physical activities.
+We also interviewed people living with dementia and their family supporters or carers to gain an understanding of their experience of participating in physical activities.

-We will work closely with ‘experts by experience’ from our Patient and Public Involvement (PPI) groups, throughout all stages of the project.
-Their insight will add value.
-By way of example, we have adjusted our methodology based on feedback from the University of Hertfordshire, CRIPACC, Public Involvement in Research group (PIRg).
-We will also work with a Stevenage Dementia Involvement Group to understand what physical activities are available in their local area.
+We worked closely with ‘experts by experience’ from our Patient and Public Involvement (PPI) groups, throughout all stages of the project.
+Their insight has brought added value.
+By way of example, we adjusted our methodology based on feedback from the University of Hertfordshire, CRIPACC, Public Involvement in Research group (PIRg).
+We also worked with the Stevenage Dementia Involvement Group to understand what physical activities are available in their local area.

-The development of our resources (e.g. information sheet), survey and interview questions will also benefit from our relationship with PPI contributors.
-Their feedback will help ensure that at all stages this project is accessible to all.
-We will work together to enable people with dementia to take part in interviews and consider whether any adjustments are needed.
+The development of our resources (e.g. information sheet), survey and interview questions benefitted from our relationship with PPI contributors.
+Their feedback helped ensure that at all stages the project was accessible to all.
+We worked together to enable people with dementia to take part in interviews and consider whether any adjustments were needed.

-Finally, we will work with PPI contributors to publicise our research findings to key groups.
-These include people living with dementia and their family supporters , DFCs and physical activity providers.
+Finally, we have worked with PPI contributors to make sure that the resources we have developed are user friendly .
+We will continue to feedback and publicise our research findings to key groups.
+These include people living with dementia and their family supporters, DFCs and physical activity providers.